kakkoyun/kakkoyun/README.md

 🤔 Slow thinker.
 Open Source Enthusiast.
 Mentor (CommunityBridge, GoBridge).
 Blogger and speaker (At least trying to be one).
 Introverted Human (not Cylon, I guess). 😄 Pronouns: He/Him or They/Them.

-🔭 I’m currently working on to build large scale, distributed systems, observability infrastructure, and real-time data storage systems.
+🔭 I’m currently working on an eBPF-based profiler.
+Also I help to build large scale, distributed systems, observability infrastructure, and real-time data storage systems.
-🌱 I’m currently learning internals of timeseries databases, distributed systems and building highly available systems.
+🌱 I’m currently learning internals of timeseries and columnar databases, distributed systems and building highly available systems.

 For more visit [kakkoyun.me/about](https://kakkoyun.me/about)